DS3Lab/feebee/README.md

 ## How-To: Contribute

-In order to test your BER estimator using FeeBee, please submit a pull-request with your own BER estimator (new file in the folder `methods`).
+In order to test your BER estimator using FeeBee, please submit a pull-request with your own BER estimator as a new file in the folder `methods`.
 Your method needs to implement the follow

 ### Interface BER Estimator